itchyny/maze-c/spec/COMPRESS_SPEC0.md

         42, 187, 239         51, 238, 238

-5. if the data starts with `x`, where the number `x` is one of the following list, then store `i` and go next.
+5. If the data starts with `x`, where the number `x` is one of the following list, then store `i` and go next.

         i, x          i, x          i, x          i, x 0, 0          8, 64         16, 170       24, 234